-For many experts in the domain of assessment, formative assessment doesn't include diagnostic assessment, rather it is another dependent type of assessment which aims at diagnosing the student' weaknesses and/or strengths.
-It often takes place in the beginning of a course, a term, a year, or a whole educational cycle upon which decisions about course content, programs, syllabyses, curriculums and even teaching approaches, methods and techniques as well as teaching materials are to be made.
-However, McKay thinks that diagnostic assessment is a part of formative assessment.
-"Formtive assessment often involves diagnostic assessment, when teachers analyse learners' specific strengths and weaknesses.Diagnostic assessment can also be planned and carried out through a special diagnostic procedure.Commercially prepared diagnostic procedures are often used to,for example, with young learners to assess their reading strengths and weaknesses."
-(McKay, 2006, p.
+For many experts in the domain of assessment, formative assessment does not include diagnostic assessment, rather it is another dependent type of assessment that aims at diagnosing the students' weaknesses and/or strengths.
+It often takes place in the beginning of a course, a term, a year, or a whole educational cycle upon which decisions about course content, programs, syllabi, curriculums and even teaching approaches, methods and techniques as well as teaching materials are to be made.

+However, McKay (2006) thinks that diagnostic assessment is a part of a formative assessment."
+Formative assessment often involves diagnostic assessment, when teachers analyse learners' specific strengths and weaknesses.
+Diagnostic assessment can also be planned and carried out through a special diagnostic procedure.
+Commercially prepared diagnostic procedures are often used to, for example, with young learners to assess their reading strengths and weaknesses."(p.
 22)